 Staff will be supported by the DSL and deputy DSLs at St Andrew's CE (VA) Junior and Infant schools, the Local Authority and professional associations.

-The designated safeguarding lead for Safeguarding/Child Protection will be supported by the Deputy DSLs..
-Advice is available from the Schools Safeguarding Advisor from the Local Authority.
+The Designated Safeguarding Lead and any Deputy Designated Safeguarding Lead will be supported by the deputy DSLs.

+Advice is available from the Schools Safeguarding Officer.

+Advisor from the Local Authority.

-Safeguarding is also an agenda item for diary meetings and staff meetings, and therefore there is an opportunity for discussion and to raise concerns on a weekly basis.
+Safeguarding is also an agenda item for diary meetings and staff meetings and therefore there is an opportunity for discussion and to raise concerns on a weekly basis.

-It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Designated Safeguarding Leads (and Heads of Schools) receives support from the Executive Headteacher across both schools.
+It is recognised that staff should receive regular Safeguarding Supervision and support if they are working directly and regularly with children whose safety and welfare are at risk, and therefore the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead receive support from the Executive Headteacher across both schools.
 The Senior Learning Mentor supports the two learning mentors across both schools.
 The Executive Headteacher receives support on a termly basis with a local Executive Headteacher.